yttrion/doomnvim/README.md

 ```

 After doomnvim is installed, run neovim and doomnvim will automatically install plugins
-*doomnvim* might show some errors during the first launch, just restart it.
+*doomnvim* might show some errors during the first launch, use the ':Mason' command and just restart it.

 # Screenshots
 <div align="center">